-This assumes that the telescope beam is a circular Gaussian with a half power beamwidth of θ .
+This assumes that the telescope beam is a circular Gaussian with a full width at half power of θ .

 $^{^{3}}$ Note that not all antennas might achieve this specification.
 The performance of a given antenna will also vary with the thermal conditions and the length of time between surface realignments.